Loic-LEROY/PolyMartian/Loïc's Reports/Session 09.md

 > The robot on the test bench.
 The part I've added is the light wood part in the middle of the robot.

-## Horyzontal rails

 ## Next session
-- Print and mount the horyzontal rails on the robot.
+- Design, print and mount the horyzontal rails on the robot.
 - Continued progress on ladybug design